pronebel/nb-date/document.md

 #### Contains

-Check to see if your range contains a date/moment:
+Check to see if your range contains a date:

 ``` js
 const start  = new Date(2012, 4, 1);